TISUnion/PrimeBackup/docs/config.md

 #### mutating_file_patterns

 A list of [gitignore flavor](http://git-scm.com/docs/gitignore) pattern strings.
-Files matching these patterns are treated as frequently mutating files during backup creation.
+Files matching these patterns are treated as frequently mutating files during backup creation

 For such files, Prime Backup will: